5 songs to listen to this week: May 17, 2021

 RIYL: Quantum physics.
 Not really.

-Farideh (pronounced fair-i-day, just like “Faraday cageAnd stylized as “farideh”), formerly a member of the Saskatchewan feminist activist group Rosie and the Riveters, found herself suffering from motion sickness on the road.
-This led to learning meditation and soon after exploring quantum physics.
+Farideh (pronounced fair-i-day, just like “Faraday cageFormerly of the Saskatchewan feminist activist group Rosie and the Riveters, found himself suffering from motion sickness on the road.
+This led to an apprenticeship in mediation and soon after, explorations of quantum physics.
 WaveForms is both a love song and a “melodic expression of the physical phenomenon of quantum entanglement” used as a metaphor for the emotional interactions she has with her husband from a distance.
 The metaphor works.
 Believe me.

 5. Ali Barter, Chocolate cake